| |

 Throughout fashion history, shawls have been a statement piece.

-They originated in India and made their appearance in Europe in the late 1700s, especially in France and Britain.
+They originated in India and appeared in Europe in the late 1700s, especially in France and Britain.

-Shawls were originally worn by the upper classes as they were very expensive, they were passed down and considered an heirloom.
+The upper classes originally wore shawls as they were very expensive, they were passed down and considered an heirloom.

 Merry-Joseph_Blondel_-_Felicite-Louise-Julie-Constance_de_Durfort